BLUE HORIZON 1261

 "Not really," Jiro answered with a smirk.
 "I guess they figured I was a spaceport janitor and they were only happy for me to cart away your things to the trash before you came back for them."

-The vixen stood up with amusement, but then she moved in close to him and gave the navigator a small kiss on his cheek.
+The vixen stood up with amusement, but then she moved in close to him and gave the navigator a small lick on his cheek.
 "Thank you," she said in genuine appreciation.
-"Some of my trinkets are broken, and it looks like they stepped on and ripped up all my clothes, but just about everything I owned on the Ghost is here."
+"Some of my trinkets are broken, and it looks like they stepped on and ripped up my clothes, but just about everything I owned on the Ghost is here."
 She looked over at the wolf and shrugged.
-"I'll have to do a little shopping before we launch for our first client."
+"I'll have to do a little shopping to replace some of this before we launch for our first client."

 "Since we don't have that customer yet," Merlin replied, "you should have time go shopping for what you need.
 I can give you an advance on your pay, if you need it."

 "I thought you were low on funds," Jiro mused.